martheveldhuis/SQL_refresh/notes.md

 - use HAVING to filter after grouping (WHERE clause would not work)
 - HAVING only works on selected columns
 - ROLLUP only works with the actual column name, not an alias

+## Notes: complex queries

+- you can use both subqueries or joins depending on readability
+- correlated subqueries are useful to find information for the main query
+- EXISTS operator is more efficient for using on a subquery than IN because it is a boolean operator
+- when using a subquery in the FROM clause, you must use an alias
+	- only use this in simple queries
+	- otherwise, store the subquery in a view